jeff024/msa-project1-AI-Advanced-Analytics/README.md

 ### How To Run
 - Please make sure all the required dependencies are installed on your machine before running
-- Just simply type '''python3 SpamEmail.py''' and you can get this model up and running !
+- Just simply type `python3 SpamEmail.py` and you can get this model up and running !

 ### Result
 <img src = "https://github.com/jeff024/msa-project1-AI-Advanced-Analytics/blob/master/image/accuracy.jpg" width = "500">

-'''
-fewwe
-'''